 Another reason why there is a high number of homeless people in Los Angeles arises from the percentage of individuals in the city who struggle with drug abuse and drug addiction.
 Left untreated, a considerable number of individuals with a drug addiction end up facing safe housing issues.
-An alarming number of these Los Angeles residents stuck in a cycle of drug abuse or drug addiction end up homeless, according to the National Institute on Drug Abuse.
+An alarming number of these Los Angeles residents stuck in a cycle of drug abuse or drug addiction end up homeless, according to the National Health Care for the Homeless Council.

 The widely reported, and as yet effectively addressed, opioid crisis is contributing to the uptick in homeless in Los Angeles.
 This trend is not expected to abate any time soon because of the fact that little progress is being made in regard to the opioid crisis, in Los Angeles, in California, and across the United States.

 Youthful Runaways in Los Angeles

 Another contributing element to the large number of homeless people in Los Angeles stems from runaway youth in the city and county.
 This includes runaways from Los Angeles and the state of California.
 However, it also includes young people who run away from somewhere else in the United States and then migrate to California.
 These minors think that California will be a land of opportunity for them when the exact opposite proves to be the case.

 The streets of Los Angeles prove particularly dangerous for runaway youth.
 These young people oftentimes end up becoming involved in the drug trade and prostituting themselves in order to make at least some money.
 Even with these illicit efforts, these young people end up living on the streets of in homeless encampments.